grannycart/by-sound-alone_source/notes-and-edits/index-notes_and_todos-subworld_book1.md

 ## Final production todos
 --------------------------------------------------------------------------------
 * [ ] hire hagfish
-* [ ] For next edit pass (do when you apply Hagfish revisions)
+* [.]
+For next edit pass (do when you apply Hagfish revisions)
 	* [ ] do a run through to catch grammar/spelling errors caught by google docs
-	* [ ] remove fuel oil break in first chapter?
+		* (It seems like if you use the spelling/grammar tool, you get useless things.
+But the blue squiggly lines on Google Docs does pick up some actual mistakes the Libre office missed (I know I did a spelling run through with Libre Office).
+Annoying.)
-	* [ ] search for didn't can't wouldn't couldn't etc outside of dialog (there's at least one in the first chapter)
+	* [ ] search for n't (can't didn't wouln't, etc) outside of dialog (there's at least one in the first chapter)
+	* [X] remove fuel oil break in first chapter?
 * [X] add how to get on mailing list, how to donate.
 Somewhere. (maybe very last, inside the back fold)
 	* Though remember you suggested donating to open-source software at the head of the license file.
 * [X] get ISBN for print book